ARM C and C++ library directory structure

 The libraries are installed in the armlib and libcxx subdirectories within

 Contains the variants of the ARM® C library, the floating-point arithmetic library (fplib), and the math library (mathlib).

 The accompanying header files for these libraries are installed in:

 To specify an alternative top-level lib directory, set either one of the environment variables

 point to the new directory, or use the

-You must not identify the armlib, cpplib and libcxx directories separately because this directory structure might change in future releases.
+You must not identify the armlib and libcxx directories separately because the directory structure might change in future releases.
 The linker finds them from the location of lib.

 - The ARM C libraries are supplied in binary form only.